-And how did you first hear about Precision Hydration?
+And how did you first hear about Precision Fuel & Hydration?

-While doing some performance tests, such as a Sweat Test, VO₂ Max and Lactate Threshold, Sports Scientist Benito Flores introduced me to PH and I fell in love with the product.
+While doing some performance tests, such as a Sweat Test, VO₂ Max and Lactate Threshold, Sports Scientist Benito Flores introduced me to Precision Fuel & Hydration and I fell in love with the product.

 After using the PH 1500, I found I'd never done a 4-hour trainer session with a faster recovery in my life!